Storytime Programs for All Ages

 Baby Time is a fun time for babies from birth to 18 months and their parents or caregivers.
 Each gathering consists of rhymes, songs, and a few simple books.
 Baby Time introduces babies to literacy and encourages talking and positive interactions between the baby and the adult.

-Baby Time occurs Thursday mornings from 10 a.m. in the storytime room.
+Baby Time occurs Thursday mornings at 10 a.m. in the storytime room.

 Toddler Time aims to introduce toddlers ages 18 to 36 months to literacy and encourage positive brain and motor development.
 Each gathering consists of books, music or movement activities, and a craft.
 Toddler Time can expand toddlers' vocabulary, help them play with letters and sounds, improve their ability to describe things or tell stories, and encourage an understanding and enjoyment of books and reading.

-In June, July, and August 2014, Toddler Time will occur on Tuesday mornings at 10 a.m. in the storytime room.
+Toddler Time occurs Tuesday mornings at 10 a.m. in the storytime room.

 Preschool story time is a gathering of 3- to 6-year-olds on Tuesday evenings and Wednesday mornings for the purpose of enjoying books and strengthening early literacy skills.
 Each storytime will consist of books read aloud, songs, movement activities, crafts, and more.